Foot Care Appointments with Shuman Podiatry & Sports Medicine

 Preparing For Your Visit

 For us to provide the best possible care for you, please bring the following items to your visit:

-Your referring/primary physician and primary care physician’s name, address, phone number, and date of last visit
+- Your referring/primary physician and primary care physician’s name, address, phone number, and date of the last visit

 You are a partner in caring for your feet and it is important for you to be in charge.
 Here are some tips for your own foot care.
 Follow this advice to keep your feet healthier (and you happier):

 - Moisturize – Moisturize feet daily to help avoid dry, cracked, and irritated skin.

 - Exercise– You can do this at home or under your work desk: Stretch to avoid muscle cramps.
 Stave off toe cramps by raising, pointing, and curling your toes for five seconds.
 Repeat 10 times.
 Rotating your ankles can also help relax feet.
 Cup your heel and turn each ankle slowly five times to loosen ankle joints.